Interior Design

 - analyze residential materials, products, space plans, furnishings, and lighting that are appropriate to people of various ages and abilities.

-- assess how other cultures design residences for special populations.
+- assess how various cultures design residences for people with different abilities.

 - Units:3